HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 aye
 flay it slay it
 on your way up
-welcome to the black - vacuum
+welcome to the black
+vacuum's
 making records wicked track
+aye

+stacking rack

 know your kind
 before you step up
 break up
-crest brah
+crest ya brah
 write it up
 fucking did it